 The Fitness-Wellness program offers FREE body composition assessments.
 A sign will be posted a week in advance for sign-ups at the Weight Room Desk.

-Assessments will be held the last week of each month during the spring 2014 semester:
+Assessments during the spring 2014 semester:

 Specific dates and times will be announced.
 Sign-up at the weight room desk in the Student Recreation Center.
 Appointments are available every 15 minutes, on a first-come first-served basis.
 Space is limited.